johnwargo/johnwargo-static-11ty/src/posts/2024/eleventy-3-upgrade-fixed.md

 ---
-title: Eleventy 3 Migration Fixed
+title: Eleventy 3 Upgrade Fixed
 description: In my Eleventy 3 Migration post yesterday, I described a process I used to migrate several Eleventy sites from V2 to V3.
 As part of that process, I was able to skip some important upgrade/migration steps because my development and deployment environments run Node.js version 22.
 Specifically, even though Eleventy 3 expects all modules to use ESM, a feature in Node.js 22 allowed my sites to build and deploy successfully without it.
 This post describes how I completed the successfully migration to ESM.
 date: 2024-12-30
 showCoffee: true